Spaghetti with No-Cook Sauce

 Comments

 I adapted this tonight making a few changes using what we had on hand: I don’t eat garlic so I used some fennel powder instead.
 I prepared SfogliniI hemp radiators pasta and used string beans and zucchini as my vegetable add in.
 I served the dish with pecorino since we didn’t have any mozzarella and toasted sunflower seeds for the pine nuts.
 I gave our dishes a swirl of chili oil before serving and the dish was outstanding!
-Thank you for this lovely recipe.
+Thank you for this lovely recipe.5 stars

 Nicole